How We'll Work

 Person-Centered: You are the expert on your own life.
-You know what you need and what is right for you.
+Only you can know what you need and what is right for you.
 I'm here to explore with you, not to tell you what to do.

 Culturally Responsive and Trauma-Informed: Your identity and life experiences are unique to you.
 I strive to understand people as individuals living in the context of culture.
 I examine how my own cultural experiences influence my interactions with others.
 I recognize symptoms of trauma, understand the impact of trauma on the body and brain, and provide treatment to support healing and avoid re-traumatization.

 Collaborative: The counseling relationship is effective when we are engaged, authentic, and honest with one another.

 In counseling, you and I will work together to explore who you are, what you want, and how to get there.
 I believe that the therapeutic relationship - one characterized by compassion, warmth, and acceptance - is where healing and growth flourish, so we'll invest some time getting to know each other in our first few meetings.
 Please plan to meet a minimum of once a week for at least the first four weeks of our working relationship.
 After this time, depending on what you want to get out of therapy, we may meet anywhere from multiple times a week to every other week.
 We may meet just a few times, or continue working together for many months.
 We'll check in regularly to evaluate our progress together and ensure your needs are being met.

 As we work together, I might invite you to experiment with new habits and behaviors like practicing different ways of communicating, putting yourself in new situations, or integrating mindful exercises in your life.
 I may lead you in exploring new ways of thinking about yourself and your relationships, and we may do creative exercises like role-playing, writing, or other expressive projects.
 You're welcome to bring in a partner, friend, or family member to support you in your therapeutic work.